 The Types of Injuries Commonly Resulting from Aurora Slip and Fall Accidents

-Even less severe injuries can set a person back financially if he or she needed to receive medical care and take time off of work while recovering.
+Even less severe injuries could set a person back financially if he or she needed to receive medical care and take time off of work while recovering.
 More tragic accidents can be life altering and leave victims permanently disabled or claim their lives.
 The types of injuries we see can include the following.

 - Traumatic brain injuries— blunt trauma to the head or face can result in traumatic brain injuries, which may not manifest their symptoms for a long time following the accident.
 Loss of cognitive function, difficulty concentrating, memory loss and confusion are common symptoms and victims may suffer from neurological conditions down the road.